Venezuela Political Orientation

 Political Position: Socialist

-In 2020 Reporters Without Borders ranked Venezuela 147/180 in their Press Freedom Index.
+In 2021 Reporters Without Borders ranked Venezuela 159/180 in their Press Freedom Index.
 The organization expresses its concern over President Maduro’s authoritarian ruling and using his power to pressure and control media outlets.
-In addition, Freedom House notes that in Venezuela arrests and violence against reporters by the police and intelligence services are increasing and press freedom continues to deteriorate in the country.
+In addition, Freedom House notes that in Venezuela, arrests and violence against reporters by the police and intelligence services are increasing, and press freedom continues to deteriorate in the country.

-In conclusion, despite Venezuela being in the midst of an economic and political crisis caused by sanctions, it has a vibrant media landscape as they have both state-owned and privately-owned media outlets that represent a pro and opposition government line.
+In conclusion, despite Venezuela being in the midst of an economic and political crisis caused by sanctions, it has a vibrant media landscape.
+They have both state-owned and privately-owned media outlets that represent a pro and opposition government line.
 Government has control over state-owned media that promotes a pro-government bias, while privately owned outlets tend to favor the opposition.
-Although press freedom is eroding among the chaos, there still remains some plurality as both sides tend to be represented in one form or another.
+Although press freedom is eroding among the chaos, there remains some plurality as both sides tend to be represented in one form or another.
 However, recent closures of media outlets are beginning to suppress the opposition.

 |Top 5 Venezuela Media Sources by Web Rank|